 Your mortgage loan is the final result of a recipe that requires several carefully measured ingredients.
-Just as you might wonder how your Great-Aunt Gertrude makes her irresistible lemon cake, you also might be curious as to the separate ingredients that make up your home loan.
-While Wyndham Capital Mortgage may not have the secret recipe to your great-aunt’s lemon cake, we most certainly know the makings of a great mortgage, so grab a pen – you’re going to want to jot this down!
+Just as you might wonder, “What is in Great-Aunt Gertrude’s lemon cake that makes it so dang good?”, you also might wonder, “What is a mortgage recipe I myself can be proud of?”.
+While we may not have the secret recipe to your great-aunt’s lemon cake, we most certainly know the makings of a great mortgage, so grab a pen – you’re going to want to jot this down!

 One Cup of Principal and Interest

 Just as making bread relies on flour to take shape, all “what is a mortgage” recipes are only possible with principal and interest.
 Principal and interest work a lot like oil and vinegar, they’re often paired together, yet they never mix.
 A percentage of your mortgage is devoted to paying the original balance of your loan, which is known as the mortgage principal, as well as the interest the loan accrues over time.
 At first, most of your payment tilts towards your interest, but you’ll start to notice more is paid towards your principal as time goes by.
 It’s best that you make extra payments toward your principal whenever you can to reduce the length of your loan and lower your total interest payments.

 One to Two Sprinkles of Insurance

 You can expect to see homeowners insurance included with your mortgage loan, which most borrowers are required to have until they’ve paid their loan in full.
-The amount you can expect to pay for insurance varies according to whether you live in an neighborhood that’s prone to crime, the chances of flooding in your area and the likelihood of your property catching fire.
+The amount you can expect to pay for insurance varies according to whether you live in a neighborhood that’s prone to crime, the chances of flooding in your area and the likelihood of your property catching fire.
 This means that you have a degree of control over how much you have to pay for insurance and the type of coverage you need.

 Related: Be prepared for emergencies with our eBook Unexpected Costs of Owning a Home